TheHillofSunflowers/test-framework/README.md

 > Playwright Web Testing Framework for YouTube

-Automated testing framework created in Javascript to practice SDET skills on a practical industry project.
+Automated testing framework created in Javascript to practice SDET skills on an industry product.

 ### Tools: